A Week in the Life of a Global Volunteer in Nepal

 Today was my first day of teaching and yes, I was completely nervous!
 What if I get up the front and it all goes pear-shaped and I have nothing to teach them?!
 However, the morning group was beautiful!
 There were three really motivated women – I have so much respect for them, trying to better themselves when they could so easily just flow with the life given to them.
 We talked about Australia, the different landscapes and animals, population, landmarks and even the political system.
 One was surprised koalas only eat eucalyptus leaves!
 The next hour was dedicated to grammar and then we interviewed one woman about her life all in English and wrote her story on the board.

 The afternoon group was harder because their English is not as good.
 It was a lot of work and I had to be prepared beforehand to make sure it went smoothly.
-They were fascinated by the date ‘20/3/18’ because they have a completely different calendar and it’s actually the year 2074 in Nepal!
-All of the women were adorable and it was so rewarding.
+They were fascinated by the date ‘20/3/18’ because they have a completely different calendar and it’s actually the year 2074 in Nepal! (at the time of writing) All of the women were adorable and it was so rewarding.

 Day 4 - The search for a decent coffee in Nepal continues